Federal Government Efforts to Combat Human Trafficking

 Department of Justice

 DOJ investigates cases of trafficking and prosecutes traffickers and has contributed to the construction of a network of service providers via their grant programs.
 The Office for Victims of Crime Training and Technical Assistance Center is a gateway to training and technical assistance for victim service providers and allied professionals who serve crime victims.

 Other DOJ Resources

 Department of the Interior

 Interior set up a Native American human trafficking task force to address trafficking in certain states.
 Their Federal Law Enforcement Training Center trains Bureau of Indian Education law enforcement officers on human trafficking, including identification, investigations, and intervention.

 In 2016, USDA conducted outreach in rural and tribal communities to learn from stakeholders about their experience with trafficking and better inform federal efforts in those areas.
 The Department also partners with DHS to provide access to human trafficking training to its 100,000 employees.

 The Bureau of International Labor Affairs carries out research, policy engagement, and technical cooperation to advance the elimination of trafficking.
 The Wage and Hour Division investigates complaints of labor law violation, and is an important partner in the detection of trafficking victims.
 CareerOneStop centers offer programs like job-search, job-placement assistance, and job-counseling services as well as educational and training services and referrals to supportive services such as transportation, childcare, and housing to survivors of trafficking.

 Department of Health & Human Services

 HHS conducts public awareness of human trafficking in order to increase victim identification and connect victims with quality services.
-HHS has funded the National Human Trafficking Hotline since 2008 and also connects foreign national victims of trafficking with benefits and services through HHS Certification.
+HHS has funded the National Human Trafficking Hotline since 2008 and also connects foreign national victims of trafficking with benefits and services through HHS Certification and Eligibility.